ethereum/devp2p/rlpx.md

 Notes on Terminology:
 "Packet" is used because not all packets are messages; RLPx doesn't yet have a notation for destination address.
 "Frame" is used to refer to a packet which is to be transported over RLPx.
 Although somewhat confusing, the term "message" is used in the case of text (plain or cipher) which is authenticated via a message authentication code (MAC or mac).

+# Flow Control

+**Note:** The initial version of RLPx will set a static window-size of 8KB; fair queueing and flow control (DeltaUpdate packet) will not be implemented.

+Dynamic framing is a process by which both sides send frames which are limited in size by the sender window size and the number of active protocols.
+Dynamic framing provides flow control and is implemented by a sender transfer window and protocol window.
+The data transfer window is a 32-bit value set by the sender and indicates how many bytes of data the sender can transmit.
+The protocol window is the transfer window, divided by the number of active protocols.
+After a connection is established, but before any frames have been transmitted, the sender begins with the initial window size.
+This window size is a measure of the buffering capability of the recipient.
+The sender must not send a data frame larger than the protocol window size.
+After sending each data frame, the sender decrements its transfer window size by the amount of data transmitted.
+When the window size becomes less than or equal to 0, the sender must pause transmitting data frames.
+At the other end of the stream, the recipient sends a DeltaUpdate packet back to notify the sender that it has consumed some data and freed up buffer space to receive more data.
+When a connection is first established the initial window size is 8KB.

+    pws = protocol-window-size = window-size / active-protocol-count

+    The initial window-size is 8KB.
+    A protocol is considered active if it's queue contains one or more packets.

+	DeltaUpdate protocol-type: 0x0, packet-type: 0x0
+	struct DeltaUpdate
+	{
+		unsigned size; // < 2**31
+	}

+Multiplexing of protocols is performed via dynamic framing and fair queueing.
+Dequeuing packets is performed in a cycle which dequeues one or more packets from the queue(s) of each active protocol.
+The multiplexor determines the amount of bytes to send for each protocol prior to each round of dequeuing packets.

+If the size of a frame is less than 1 KB then the protocol may request that the network layer prioritize the delivery of the packet.
+This should be used if the packet must be delivered before all other packets.
+The senders network layer maintains two queues and three buffers per protocol: a queue for normal packets, a queue for priority packets, a chunked-frame buffer, a normal-frame buffer, and a priority-frame buffer.

+    If priority packet and normal packet exist: send up to pws/2 bytes from each (priority first!) else if priority packet and chunked-frame exist: send up to pws/2 bytes from each else if normal packet and chunked-frame exist: send up to pws/2 bytes from each else read pws bytes from active buffer

+    If there are bytes leftover -- for example, if the bytes sent is < pws, then repeat the cycle.

 # References
 Petar Maymounkov and David Mazieres.
 Kademlia: A Peer-to-peer Information System Based on the XOR Metric.
 2002.
 URL {http://www.cs.rice.edu/Conferences/IPTPS02/109.pdf}
 Victor Shoup.
 A proposal for an ISO standard for public key encryption, Version 2.1.
 2001.
 URL {http://www.shoup.net/papers/iso-2_1.pdf}
 Gavin Wood. libp2p Whitepaper.
 2014.
 URL {https://github.com/ethereum/wiki/wiki/libp2p-Whitepaper}
+Mike Belshe and Roberto Peon.
+SPDY Protocol - Draft 3.
+2014.
+URL {http://www.chromium.org/spdy/spdy-protocol/spdy-protocol-draft3}
 Vitalik Buterin.
 Ethereum: Merkle Patricia Tree Specification.
 2014.
 URL {http://vitalik.ca/ethereum/patricia.html}

 # Contributors